open-component-model/ocm/docs/reference/ocm_download_resources.md

 </center>

 The downloader name may be a path expression with the following possibilities:
+  - <code>oci/artifact</code>: uploading an OCI artifact to an OCI registry

+    The <code>artifact</code> downloader is able to transfer OCI artifact-like resources into an OCI registry given by the combination of the download target and the registration config.

+    If no config is given, the target must be an OCI reference with a potentially omitted repository.
+The repo part is derived from the reference hint provided by the resource's access specification.

+    If the config is given, the target is used as repository name prefixed with an optional repository prefix given by the configuration.

+    The following artifact media types are supported:
+      - <code>application/vnd.oci.image.manifest.v1+tar+gzip</code>
+      - <code>application/vnd.oci.image.index.v1+tar+gzip</code>

+    It accepts a config with the following fields:
+      - <code>namespacePrefix</code>: a namespace prefix used for the uploaded artifacts
+      - <code>ociRef</code>: an OCI repository reference
+      - <code>repository</code>: an OCI repository specification for the target OCI registry

   - <code>plugin</code>: [downloaders provided by plugins]

     sub namespace of the form <code>&lt;plugin name>/&lt;handler></code>

   - <code>ocm/dirtree</code>: downloading directory tree-like resources

-    The <code>dirtree</code> downloader is able to to download directory-tree like resources as directory stricture (default) or archive.
+    The <code>dirtree</code> downloader is able to download directory-tree like resources as directory structure (default) or archive.
     The following artifact media types are supported:
       - <code>application/vnd.oci.image.manifest.v1+tar+gzip</code>
       - <code>application/x-tgz</code>